William Elford

 Sir William Elford, 1st Baronet (August 1749 – 30 November 1837) was an English banker, politician, and amateur artist.
+He was the creator of the drawing, Plan of the British Slave Ship Brookes, in 1788, which graphically portrayed how African slaves were stowed on a slave ship of the era.

 Background

 William Elford of Bickham, Buckland Monachorum, Devon, was the elder son of the Reverend Lancelot Elford, of Bickham, and Grace, daughter of Alexander Wills of Kingsbridge, Devonshire.
 His family was one of the oldest in the west of England.

 Career

 Elford was a partner in the banking firm at Plymouth of Elford, Tingcombe, & Clerk, and was connected in many capacities with the same town.
 He was Recorder of Plymouth from 1797 to February 1833 and was afterwards Recorder for Totnes from 1832 to 1834.

 He was elected MP for Plymouth from 1796 to 1806, when he was defeated, bringing an unsuccessful petition against his antagonist, Sir C. M. Pole, Bart.
 He also represented Westbury for some time.
 In July 1807 he was elected M.P. for Rye, but resigned his seat in July 1808.
 He was lieutenant-colonel of the South Devon Militia, and in that capacity accompanied his regiment to Ireland during the Irish rebellion, 1798–9.
 On 29 November 1800 he was created a baronet, of Bickham in the County of Devon.

 Elford was a friend of William Pitt the Younger and frequently visited Bath, where he was noted as a whist-player and was acquainted with many of the leading literary characters and artists of his day.
 He possessed considerable scientific attainments, and in 1790 was elected a Fellow of the Royal Society and in 1813 the Linnaean Society.
 A few years before his death he published the results of his investigations as to a substitute for common yeast, and his discoveries excited some attention.

-Elford was also an artist of great excellence.
-He was a constant contributor to the Royal Academy exhibitions from 1774 to 1837, and his pictures were marked by great taste and good draughtsmanship.
+Elford was also an artist of note He was a constant contributor to the Royal Academy exhibitions from 1774 to 1837, and his pictures were marked by great taste and good draughtsmanship.
 The last exhibited by him was painted in his eighty-ninth year.
 There are three wash drawings by him in the print room at the British Museum.
-His most important picture was 'The White Lady of Avenel', exhibited in 1822, and now in the possession of his grandson, Colonel Henry Cranstoun Adams of Lion House, Exmouth, and Crapstone, Buckland Monachorum.
+An important picture of his was The White Lady of Avenel, exhibited in 1822, and now in the possession of his grandson, Colonel Henry Cranstoun Adams of Lion House, Exmouth, and Crapstone, Buckland Monachorum.
 There is a landscape by Elford at Windsor Castle, which he presented to the Prince Regent in 1819, and he also presented pictures painted by himself to the University of Oxford and to many of his friends.